Ayush-Kumar-732/Pulmonary-Disease-Classifier-ML-Model/README.md

 Used as a distance-based classification approach.
 Hyperparameters were optimized using GridSearchCV.

+**4. Random Forest Classifier**

+Used for choosing only required features(patient's demographics) important for predicting lung disease risk before fitting into the model.

 ---
 ## 📈 Model Performance on test dataset:
 | Model | Accuracy | Precision | Recall | F1-Score |